AustinMathuw/AlexaPlusUnityDocs/read_the_docs/GS-Part-2.rst

 Setup for Alexa Skills
 **********************

-Now that we have configured our Unity3D workspace, it's time to set up the Alexa Skill!
+Now that we have configured our Unity workspace, it's time to set up the Alexa Skill!

 Prerequisites
 =============